 “Alpha Tyrone has been informed of this,” said Pulzin, “but it’s standing firm.
 It says that they enjoyed the presence of the kites very much, that the kites were very pretty, that their florescent orange added colour to an otherwise drab sky, and some joy to a dreary job.”

-“He’s a robot, for Heaven’s sake.”
-The Project Manager nearly cursed, aware that he’d just referred to an ATyrone5690 unit as he.
+“He’s a robot, goddam it.”
+The Project Manager nearly cursed, aware that he’d just referred to an ATyrone5690 as he.
 “Reboot it, and reprogram its compliance code.”

 “We can’t.
 The three of them are ignoring all of our inputs, other than informatory data, perhaps a little too effectively.
 They’re blocking our signal generators.
 It’s something in the programming, designed to foil reprograming attempts by enemy forces, in case of a military emergency.”

 “What enemy forces?” the Project Manager said.